 Additionally, fellows are expected to work on a variety of creative and editorial projects for The Kenyon Review.
 Fellows receive an annual salary plus benefits.
 Be sure to highlight your “achievement and long-term potential” in your application, and play up your teaching experience.

-If you’re just starting out, you might want to bookmark this for later in your career — writers must demonstrate past publication, either a book or a significant number of literary journal publications.
+If you’re just starting out, you might want to bookmark this for later in your career.
+To be eligible, writers must demonstrate past publication, either a book or a significant number of literary journal publications.

 The funding is intended to enable its recipients to focus on their craft for the year.
 Your 15-18 page writing sample will be the bedrock of your application.

-Stadler fellows spend their academic year at Pennsylvania’s Bucknell University, assisting with the administration of the Stadler Center for Poetry, and/or editing the school’s literary journal, in addition to working on their own writing.
+Stadler fellows spend their academic year at Pennsylvania’s Bucknell University, assisting with the administration of the Stadler Center for Poetry and/or editing the school’s literary journal, in addition to working on their own writing.

 Poets who have published a full-length collection are not eligible for the fellowship, so this is a great opportunity for those looking to jumpstart their post-MFA careers.

-Perhaps the most generous award available for established journalists, the Nieman Foundation at Harvard offers fellowships for up to 24 journalists each year.
+Perhaps the most generous award available for established journalists, the Nieman Foundation at Harvard offers writing fellowships for up to 24 journalists each year.
 Fellows spend two semesters at the college delving into master classes, shop talks, seminars and journalism conferences.

-This fellowship is less about making time to write, and more about the chance to benefit from a community of fellow journalists and academics before you return to your professional life.
+This fellowship is less about making time to write and more about the chance to benefit from a community of fellow journalists and academics before you return to your professional life.

 You must have five years of full-time media experience under your belt to apply.
 Also noteworthy: 12 of the 24 fellows will be international journalists, so non-U.S. citizens should definitely consider this opportunity.

 Fiction writers wrestling with their first (unpublished) novel should take note of this fellowship.
-Named in honor of From Here to Eternity’s author, the winner will receive $10,000, and two runners up will receive $1000 each.
+Named in honor of the “From Here to Eternity” author, the winner will receive $10,000, and two runners up will receive $1000 each.

 Deadline: Applications are generally due in mid-March (with this year’s program deadline being March 15, 2021).

-The “exceptional promise” called for by the criteria should take the form of previously published work — most literary fellows have published a book prior to their fellowship year.
+The “exceptional promise” called for by the criteria should take the form of advanced degrees and previously published work, as most literary fellows have published a book prior to their fellowship year.

 Deadline: Applications are generally due in mid-September.
 The next application cycle will open in July 2021.

 From January to July in Los Angeles, Emerging Voices fellows will work on a specific writing project with a professional mentor in addition to attending organized events and classes.

 Writers of fiction, creative nonfiction and poetry are invited to apply.
-The fellowship is not open to writers who have an undergraduate degree in English with a creative writing emphasis, or those who have completed M.A. or M.F.A. creative-writing programs.
+The fellowship is not open to writers who have an undergraduate degree in English with a creative writing emphasis, or those who have completed MA or MFA creative writing programs.
 And if you’re already widely published or can boast an array of accolades, this isn’t the fellowship for you.

-The fellow will receive a $5000 travel grant to support her reporting, in addition to $2500 to travel to Washington, D.C., where they will take part in a two-day workshop and meet with Pulitzer Center staff and journalists.
+The fellow will receive a $5,000 travel grant to support their reporting, in addition to $2,500 to travel to Washington, D.C., where they will take part in a two-day workshop and meet with Pulitzer Center staff and journalists.

 Any journalists (staff writers or freelancers) outside of the U.S. who wish to report from their home country are invited to apply, especially women or journalists from developing countries.

 Deadline: The deadline is typically in early March.
 Call dates for 2021 have not yet been announced.

 Ten talented fellows — five fiction writers and five poets — will spend two years writing at Stanford University.
 Fellows participate in a weekly three-hour workshop led by Stanford faculty, but have no other campus duties beyond workshop attendance.

 Deadline: The application period is usually open during the fall.
 The deadline in 2020 was December 1.

-Candidates should be able to demonstrate significant progress on their writing project prior to applying, and should have extensive publication history under their belts.
+Candidates should be able to demonstrate significant progress on their writing project prior to applying and should have extensive publication history under their belts.
 The fellowship pays $45,000 and provides health insurance, faculty privileges and a book allowance.

-In addition to undertaking an independent study which should lead to “a significant piece of journalistic work,” fellows take multiple classes in environmental science, law and policy, and participate in relevant field trips around Denver, Boulder and beyond.
+In addition to undertaking an independent study which should lead to “a significant piece of journalistic work,” fellows take at least three classes each semester in environmental science, law and policy, and participate in relevant field trips around Denver, Boulder and beyond.

-Fellows should live near Madison and be available to fully participate in the local writing community, give a public reading and help select the following year’s fellows.
+Fellows should live near Madison, Wis., and be available to fully participate in the local writing community, give a public reading and help select the following year’s fellows.

 Recipients spend time working on their projects, going to seminars, attending public events and being part of the community.
 First-time biography writers are preferred.

-Deadline: Applications are typically due in mid-December.
+Deadline: Applications are typically due in early January.

 Have you applied for or won a writing fellowship?
 If we missed any of your favorite fellowships, please share them in the comments!